 When it comes to food documentaries, Jiro Dreams of Sushi is a classic.
 You don’t have to like sushi to appreciate this film, which chronicles the life and work of Jiro, a subway station sushi chef who has been called a national treasure in Japan.
 This doc is as much about sushi as it is the lifelong pursuit of greatness.
 What does it mean to be perfect?
 Is it possible to reach perfection?
 How does that journey change one’s life?
 Jiro Dreams of Sushi is so engrossing that, before you know it, it’s over and you’re wanting to watch it again.

 Do you know where your food comes from?
-You might be able to take a stab at some things — you can feel confident, for example, that that sourdough roll was in fact baked by the guy in the frock at the farmer’s market — but what about the majority of the foods that populate the shelves of grocery stores.
+You might be able to take a stab at some things — you can feel confident, for example, that that sourdough roll was, in fact, baked by the guy in the frock at the farmer’s market — but what about the majority of the foods that populate the shelves of grocery stores.
 Moreover, do you know the entities behind those foods?
 Food, Inc. explores how huge corporations have taken over just about every aspect of food production, as well as the ramifications of that.
 If you want to be horrified by the state of food production in the world, this is the doc for you.

 If you don’t consider yourself a foodie, you might not know who Jeremiah Tower is.
 Tower, an American chef, is credited with being one of the people to change how people view dining.
-Not only is he seen as one of the fathers of “California Cuisine,” but has had an impact on food genres across the globe in his many decades of chef-dom.
-Produced by Anthony Bourdain, Jeremiah Tower: The Last Magnificent is a, ahem, magnificent look at a chef that everyone should be acquainted with if they love food.
+Not only is he seen as one of the fathers of “California Cuisine,” but he has had an impact on food genres across the globe in his many decades of chef-dom.
+Produced by the late, great Anthony Bourdain, Jeremiah Tower: The Last Magnificent is a, ahem, magnificent look at a chef that everyone should be acquainted with if they love food.

-- Best Travel and Adventure Documentaries on Netflix Right Now
+- The Best Travel and Adventure Documentaries on Netflix Right Now

 - The Best Documentaries on Netflix Right Now